Division of Ryan

 The Division of Ryan is an Australian electoral division in the state of Queensland.
 It is west of Brisbane, comprising parts of the City of Brisbane and City of Moreton Bay.

 Since 2022 its MP has been Elizabeth Watson-Brown of the Greens.
-Following the 2025 federal election, Watson-Brown remained as the sole Green MP in the Australian Parliament.
+Following the 2025 federal election, Watson-Brown remained as the sole Greens MP in the Australian House of Representatives.